 There are many options available today.

-Kibble – For the first year all puppies should be fed kibble.
-With all the varieties of dry dog food out there it can be a headache searching for them when there’s so many to choose from nowadays.
+With all the varieties of dry dog food out there, it can be a headache searching for them when there's so many to choose from nowadays.

-It is possible to completely cook your dogs food.
-However, you’ll want to optimize your pets nutritional needs by supplementing with vitamins.
+It is possible to cook your dog's food.
+However, you'll want to optimize your pet's nutritional needs by supplementing with vitamins.

 It doesn't matter if your dog is a brand new puppy, a dog with health conditions or a senior pet making your pet's food is the healthiest option available.